bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land-part-3.md

 ![Hyper-V Console](/assets/img/20230815_living-off-the-foreign-land/hyperv-console.png "Hyper-V Console")

-### Remote Desktop Services (RDS)
+### Remote Desktop Services
-Remote Desktop Services is a Windows Server role which allows users to access and interact with a remote computer or VM.
+Remote Desktop Services (RDS) is a Windows Server role which allows users to access and interact with a remote computer or VM.
 RDS provides both functionality to provide users dedicated environments, or a shared desktop environment on a single server.
 Moreover, through its RemoteApp functionality, it can stream apps that are running on a server to a client.
 This functionality works seamlessly in a Windows client environment and through `mstsc.exe` these RemoteApps will show up on the desktop of the Offensive Windows VM.

 To manage the server part of RDS, the Server Manager (`ServerManager.exe`) can be used.
 In the Remote Desktop Services section of the Server Manager, the various aspects of RDS can be managed such as RD Web Access and RemoteApps that are published.

-### Active Directory Certificate Services (ADCS)
+### Certificate Services
 Active Directory Certificate Services (ADCS) is a server role which provides certificate-based authentication and encryption services for a network.
 The management of ADCS consists of two parts.
 The first part is the Certificate Templates MMC snap-in (`certtmpl.msc`).
 This snap-in needs to be executed from an OffensiveDC, otherwise it will complain that it is not able to locate a DC and is also not able to connect to the target domain.
 On the OffensiveDC, launch `certtmpl.msc`, ignore the warning message and right click root node -\> Connect to another writable domain controller -\> Change -\> `ad.bitsadmin.com` -\> OK.
 Now it is possible to create (duplicate), modify and delete certificate templates.
 Note that if a SOCKS tunnel is used that does not support UDP, for this snap-in the `cldaproxy.sh` script is required.

 The second part is the Certificate Authority MMC snap-in (`certsrv.msc`) which can be launched with the `/COMPUTER:` parameter to connect to a remote certificate authority: `certsrv.msc /COMPUTER:CASUB1.ad.bitsadmin.com`.
 This snap-in provides functionalities like listing the issued and revoked certificates, listing the failed certificate requests, issuing or denying pending requests and finally enabling certificate templates to be used from the specified Certification Authority.
 Apart from the last function which displays an error that, all functions work well from the LOFL setup.